 11. Twist the sensor into the best position.
-For forehead/ cheek placement wrap the sensor cable once around the ear and tape the cable to the cheek or another applicable site.
-For other application sites, tape the cable to the skin at a distance of 5 to 10 cm from the sensor head.
+For forehead/cheek placement wrap the sensor cable once around the ear and tape the cable to the cheek or another applicable site.
+For other application sites, tape the cable to the skin at a distance of 5 to 10 cm from the sensor head, avoiding strain on the sensor itself or on the sensor cable.

 Route the sensor cable properly to avoid entanglement or strangulation and secure it with a Clothing Clip to an appropriate site of the patient's clothing or bed linen.
 Ensure that the sensor cable is loose enough for not to be stretched during monitoring.
-Gently press on the sensor as a final application check.
+Gently press on the sensor as a final application check